 The special provisions for 2-lot schemes are:

 If you're unsure which way to go, discuss your scheme with someone experienced in this arena.
-You can make a no obligation enquiry on that same webpage.

 Information pages, booklets, publications